 Marty Sprague with over 45 years of experience in dance education, holds an MA in Dance Education from Teachers College, Columbia University and a BFA in Dance from Boston Conservatory.
 She has taught early childhood through higher education and is recently retired from the Providence School District in RI.
 She has been involved in program, curriculum, professional, and policy development.
 She has written and reviewed standards at the district, state and national levels.
 Marty is co-author, with Helene Scheff and Susan McGreevy-Nichols, of six dance text and resource books.
 Marty has served on the editorial board for Arts Education Policy Review and JODE.
 She was honored to serve on the Dance Writing Team for the NCAS Dance Standards.
 Currently, Marty is an instructor for NDEO’s OPDI course based on the trio’s book “Dance About Anything” and a course on Modern Dance.

-David Goldman, Member at Large
+David Goldman, Treasurer

 David Goldman has been a Rhode Island resident for most of his life.
 Originally a registered paramedic, he found a passion in Human Resources Management, originally using his HR skills at his paramedic company, Alert Ambulance.
 With an interest in moving to HR as a primary career, he completed a BS at Rhode Island College, and became the Human Resources Manager at the Newport Mansions.
 Six years later, he joined the team at Lifespan, advancing from HR Generalist to Program Manager for Diversity, Compliance and Inclusion.